WebOfTrust/keri/docs/Glossary.md

 #### Key

-A mechanism for granting or restricing access to something.
+A mechanism for granting or restricting access to something.
 MAY be used to issue and prove, MAY be used to transfer and control over _identity_ and _cryptocurrency_.
 [More](https://en.wikipedia.org/wiki/Key_(cryptography))

 #### Key Event